pranavmanivannan/aws-s3-setup/README.md

 _Then_
 1. Click on your newly created user.
 1. Click on the security credentials tab.
-1. Click the small red `x` to the right of your existing access key to delete it.
 1. Click `Create access key`
 1. When complete, click `Download .csv file` and save the CSV to this repository.
 (This is the only time you'll be able to see your access key, but you can generate a new one anytime